 During an average year between 1991 and 2020, San Francisco recorded a warmest night at 64 °F (18 °C) and a coldest day at 49 °F (9 °C).

-In the proposed 2020-2021 budget the city budgeted $850 million for homelessness services.
+In the proposed 2020–2021 budget, San Francisco budgeted $850 million for homelessness services.

 The 2020 United States census showed San Francisco's population to be 873,965, an increase of 8.5% from the 2010 census.

-In 2021, San Francisco gained a reputation for car break-ins, with over 19,000 incidents reported.
+In 2021, San Francisco had over 19,000 car break-ins.

-In the proposed 2020-2021 budget the city budgeted $850 million for homelessness services.
+In the proposed 2020–2021 budget, San Francisco budgeted $850 million for homelessness services.

-As of the first quarter of 2022, the median value of homes in San Francisco County was $1,297,030, ranking third in the U.S. for counties with the highest median home value.
+As of the first quarter of 2022, the median value of homes in San Francisco County was $1,297,030, ranking it third in the U.S. for counties with the highest median home value.

 In 2022 a measure on the ballot passed to protect JFK drive in Golden Gate Park as a pedestrian and biking space with 59% of voters in favor.